voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 author: davidernst
 pinned: true
 date: 2016-09-21 14:34:25
-excerpt: "Liquid democracy is a 21st-century innovation for democratic decision making.
+excerpt: "Liquid democracy is a 21st-century upgrade for democratic decision making.
 It blends the best of direct and representative systems into an authentic and practical combination."
 thanks: Edited by Jared Scheib.
 Thanks to Rohan Dixit, Alex Pack, Luke Davis, Andy Coenen, Teresa Yung, Eshan Kejriwal, Matt Conrad, Nick Sippl-Swezey, Naomi Njugi, and Ryan Atkinson.
 ---